Informo/specs/content/trust-management/trust-authority.md

 One key party of Informo's trust management mechanisms is called "trust authorities", often also referred as "TA".
-As defined in [this documentation's terminology](/introduction/terminology/#trust-authority-ta), a trust authority is an entity that asserts the trustworthiness of another entity, whether this entity is an information source or another trust authority.
+As defined in [this documentation's terminology]({{<ref "/introduction/terminology#trust-authority-ta">}}), a trust authority is an entity that asserts the trustworthiness of another entity, whether this entity is an information source or another trust authority.
 It does so by using asymmetric cryptographic signatures.

 A user **must** be able to chose which TA they want to give their absolute trust to, whether that TA is itself trusted by another TA or not.
 This model follows